wexi/ballot/README.md

-The optional third argument, `:x` or `:X`, initializes the program for the use of secret (anonymous) apartment numbers rather than real numbers during sensitive votes entry. **NOTE!** Only when using the upper case `:X` argument would new secret apartment numbers be generated.
+The optional third argument, `:x` or `:X`, initializes the program for the use of secret (anonymous) apartment numbers rather than real numbers during sensitive (publicly observed) tallying. **NOTE!** Only when using the upper case `:X` argument would new secret apartment numbers be generated.

-An "anon" table is created to relate the real apartment numbers with their secret counterparts.
 Lower-case `:x` argument initializes the program to use the pre-existing secret numbers.
-This is convenient when needing to switch between **secret** and **real** apartment numbers entry.
+This is convenient when needing to switch between **secret** and **real** apartment numbers tally.

+An "anon" table is created to relate the real apartment number with its secret counterpart.

 A "bans" table of **real** apartment numbers can be provided to reject votes from those apartments.